TONYC is seeking a Community Engagement Coordinator, 32-40 hours/week, Deadline to Apply: June 23rd, 2017

 • Ability to work both independently and in collaboration with diverse stakeholders

-Schedule is 32-40 hours/week, to be negotiated with candidate.
-This position also includes attendance at some performances on weekday evenings.
-TONYC values flexibility; staff can work from home up to one day per week, as appropriate.
+This position will be set at 32 or 40 hours/week, to be negotiated with candidate.
+Schedule also includes attendance at some performances on weekday evenings.
+TONYC values flexibility; staff may work from home up to one day per week, as appropriate.

 Salary and benefits:

-Apply here by April 26th with your resume; a cover letter that addresses your qualifications and motivation for applying; and at least 2 professional references.
-Qualified applicants will be contacted after April 20th.
+Apply here with your resume; a cover letter that addresses your qualifications and motivation for applying; a brief writing sample and a graphic design sample; and at least 2 professional references.

 EQUAL EMPLOYMENT OPPORTUNITY POLICY STATEMENT